An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 1. Taking a Flight to Juphal

-From Nepalgunj take there are regular flights to Juphal, Dolpo.
+From Nepalgunj, there are regular flights to Juphal, Dolpo.
 It takes around 35 minutes of flight duration.
-Summit airlines and Tara airlines operate flights in Dolpo from Nepalgunj.
-For the flight prices, please do check in the below cost breakdown table.
+Summit Airlines and Tara Airlines operate flights in Dolpo from Nepalgunj.
+For the flight prices, please check the below cost breakdown table.

 2. Drive to Dolpo via Nepalgunj, Musikot, Tallu Bagar, Khading and Tripurakot

-From Kathmandu, there are local buses and Hiace Vans are available to Nepalganj.
-You can get the ticket at the capital’s well know bus station, Gongabu.
-The schedule for departure area in the morning and evening.
-It takes about 12 hours by bus and shorter by Hiace Vans.
-Nepalgunj is a major transport hub for the western, mid-western, and far-western regions of Nepal.
-There are buses available at Kohalpur bus station of Nepalgunj which departure to Jajarkot every day.
+From Kathmandu, there are local buses, and Hiace Vans are available to Nepalganj.
+You can get the ticket at the capital’s well-known bus station, Gongabu.
+The schedule for the departure area is in the morning and evening.
+It takes about 12 hours by bus and is shorter by Hiace Vans.
+Nepalgunj is a major transport hub for the western, midwestern, and far-western regions of Nepal.
+There are buses available at Kohalpur bus station in Nepalgunj that depart to Jajarkot every day.
 The distance of the road between these two places is around 96 km.
 This road is good even in the summertime.
-And from Jajarkot you need to take a local jeeps to Radi (Rari), Tallu Bagar, Khadang and to Tripura.
-The road is not blacktopped and you need to change your jeep in between due to the lack of highway bridges.
+From Jajarkot, you need to take a local jeep to Radi (Rari), Tallu Bagar, Khadang, and Tripura.
+The road is not blacktopped, and you need to change your Jeep in between due to the lack of highway bridges.
 Traveling on this road is not recommended during the summertime.
-If you take a land road to get Dolpo then it takes two days from Nepalgunj to Dunai (2150m) a small town, the headquarter of the district.
+If you take a land road to get to Dolpo, then it takes two days from Nepalgunj to Dunai (2150 m), a small town, the headquarters of the district.

 What are the permits required for Dolpo Trek

-This is considered a controlled area that requires a special permit which is very expensive as compared to Annapurna and Everest regions.
-This is an ultimate trekking destination for those who adore culture and a less crowded trekking route or are done with all trekking in Nepal and still looking for a more rewarding trip.
-Following permits are necessary for Dolpo Trek except for the TIMs Card which is not compulsory in all restricted trekking areas of Nepal.
+This is considered a controlled area that requires a special permit, which is very expensive compared to Annapurna and Everest regions.
+This is the ultimate trekking destination for those who adore culture and a less crowded trekking route or are done with all trekking in Nepal and still looking for a more rewarding trip.
+The following permits are necessary for Dolpo Trek except for the TIMs Card, which is not compulsory in all restricted trekking areas of Nepal.

 Trekking in Upper Dolpo require following permits